Yonle/Tird/README.md

 - NodeJS >= 16
 - SQLite3 libs installed.
 - [libvips](https://github.com/libvips/libvips) >= 8.14.2
-  You should not need to compile libvips from source if sharp could be installed in your machine/container without any problem.
+  (You should not need to compile libvips from source if sharp could be installed in your machine/container without any problem)

 - That's all.